aymericbeaumet/learn/static/data/lessons/000-intro.md

 devices, etc. It has a simple syntax and allows for a great learning experience as you can immediately start playing with it to create your own projects.

-Coding mostly happens in code editors, like the one you are reading from right now.
-Editors are useful as they assist you while you are coding.

 What you are reading right now is a comment, it will be ignored when the code is executed.
 Comments are very useful to explain what your code is doing.